alexandre-touret/rest-apis-versioning-workshop/docs/04-scm.md

 ## TL;DR: What are you going to learn in this chapter?

+> [!IMPORTANT]
-This chapter covers the following topics:
+> This chapter covers the following topics:

-1. Pinpoint Configuration management issues due to API Versioning
+> 1. Pinpoint Configuration management issues due to API Versioning
-2. Exposing the two versions on the API Gateway
+> 2. Exposing the two versions on the API Gateway

 ## Preamble
 You can configure your services either during deployment using CI tooling, such as [Gitlab Environments](https://docs.gitlab.com/ee/ci/environments/), or any other [Infra As Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool ([Istio](https://istio.io/), [Ansible](https://www.ansible.com/),...) or using a configuration server.